-The UTC Assessment report presented here is the baseline assessment of Shoreline's urban tree canopy that will help inform Council and Planning Commission decision on the tree regulations and in setting future goals for UTC.
+The UTC Assessment report presented here is the baseline assessment of Shoreline's urban tree canopy.
+It will help inform Council and Planning Commission decisions on the scope and urgency of amendments to the City's tree regulations and in setting future goals for UTC.